scikit-hep/iminuit/README.rst

 *iminuit* is a Jupyter-friendly Python interface for the *Minuit2* C++ library maintained by CERN's ROOT team.

-Minuit was designed to minimise statistical cost functions, for likelihood and least-squares fits of parametric models to data.
+Minuit was designed to minimize statistical cost functions, for likelihood and least-squares fits of parametric models to data.
 It provides the best-fit parameters and error estimates from likelihood profile analysis.

 The iminuit package comes with additional features: